WEDNESDAY JUNE 14th, 2023 15:00-16:00

 You are encouraged to register on the site and activate your participation on the day of the event.
 By registering, you can enjoy the followings:

-・You will receive a reminder of the event before the event with nice photos taken by event participants.
+・You will receive a reminder of the event with nice photos taken by event participants.

 ・You can share your experience of the event at the forum after the event.